top of page

 • Informed: Who needs to be kept aware of task updates?

 An essential part of organizational consulting is helping individuals and teams gain clarity during change and dealing with role ambiguity created by the changes.
-Applying a RACI template in conjunction with a given change initiative is not intended to substitute for a robust change management plan.
-Instead, this tool creates additional awareness and understanding to support a given change.
+Applying a RACI template with a given change initiative is not intended to substitute for a robust change management plan.
+Instead, this tool creates additional awareness and understanding to support a change.

-How to create a RACI Matrix
+4 Steps to create a powerful RACI Matrix

 RACI Creation Step 1: Select a team